tidymodels/hardhat/tests/testthat/_snaps/model-matrix.md

       contr_one_hot(n = 1:2)
     Condition
       Error in `contr_one_hot()`:
-      ! `n` must have length 1 when an integer is provided.
+      ! `n` must be a whole number, not an integer vector.

 ---